oobabooga/text-generation-webui/README.md

 TensorRT-LLM:
   --cpp-runner                              Use the ModelRunnerCpp runner, which is faster than the default ModelRunner but doesn't support streaming yet.

-DeepSpeed:
-  --deepspeed                               Enable the use of DeepSpeed ZeRO-3 for inference via the Transformers integration.
-  --nvme-offload-dir NVME_OFFLOAD_DIR       DeepSpeed: Directory to use for ZeRO-3 NVME offloading.
-  --local_rank LOCAL_RANK                   DeepSpeed: Optional argument for distributed setups.

 RoPE:
   --alpha_value ALPHA_VALUE                 Positional embeddings alpha factor for NTK RoPE scaling.
 Use either this or compress_pos_emb, not both.